Analysis | Election-fraud promoter Maria Bartiromo offers alternate contenders for the title of ‘big lie’

-“Please go through the facts,” she said at the outset of that interview, perhaps not understanding that Trump is not well known for adherence to facts.
+“Please go through the facts,” she said at the outset of that interview, perhaps not understanding that Trump is not well-known for adherence to facts.
 “Characterize what took place.”

 Trump was off to the races.
 Bartiromo did interject, it’s worth noting — twice to say “right” and four times to say “yes.”

 When Americans are critical of those who touted false claims about the election, it’s therefore certainly fair for Bartiromo to get a little defensive.
-So, on Sunday, she took the opportunity of an interview with Sen. Ron Johnson (R-Wis.) to suggest that there were other “lies” more deserving of the title “big lie.”
+So, on Sunday, she took the opportunity of an interview with Sen. Ron Johnson (R-Wis.) to suggest that other “lies” were more deserving of the title “big lie.”

 “Let’s take a look at the biggest lies of all since the Democrats came up with this ridiculous ‘big lie’ about election integrity,” she said.
 “These are actually the biggest lies.”